osm-search/Nominatim/docs/admin/Installation.md

 ### Building Nominatim

-#### Building the latest development version with pip
+#### Building the latest release version with pip

 Nominatim is easiest to run from its own virtual environment.
 To create one, run:

     sudo apt-get install virtualenv
     virtualenv /srv/nominatim-venv

-To install Nominatim directly from the source tree into the virtual environment, run:
+To install the latest release of Nominatim into the virtual environment, run:

-    /srv/nominatim-venv/bin/pip install packaging/nominatim-{db,api}
+    /srv/nominatim-venv/bin/pip install nominatim-db nominatim-api

 #### Building in legacy CMake mode